calbaker/Resumes/typst/modern-cv/Chad Baker cover letter ETH RSE.typ

-C++ code to build on anything other than Windows computers with commercial, paid versions of MS Visual Studio (in my mind, this was a dealbreaker because we had been funded to produce open-source software that should be usable by anyone without using commercial products).
+C++ code to build on anything other than Windows computers with commercial, paid versions of MS Visual Studio (in my mind, this was a dealbreaker because we had been funded to produce open-source software that should be usable by anyone without needing cost-prohibitve software licenses).
 The NREL team was responsible for powertrain modeling, among other aspects of ALTRIOS, and coded up a crude prototype in both C++ and Python to assess relative performance, and as expected, the C++ code was much faster, about 100 times faster!

-In order to solve this dilemma, I decided it was time to learn another compiled language (I already knew Modelica from working at Ford) so I decided to learn Rust, as it addresses many of the shortcomings of other compiled languages (e.g. a de facto compiler, rigorously enforced memory management, strong de facto documentation, a de facto package ecosystem) that reduced the overhead needed to develop code, and to provide leverage to convince the ALTRIOS team that we should use Rust, I convinced my supervisor to let me take the risk of spending ~100 hours to port FASTSim from Python to Rust, which turns out to have been the best career gamble I've even taken.
+In order to solve this dilemma, I decided it was time to learn another compiled language (I already knew Modelica from working at Ford) so I decided to learn Rust, as it addresses many of the shortcomings of other compiled languages (by having e.g. a de facto compiler, rigorously enforced memory management, strong de facto documentation, a de facto package ecosystem) that reduced the overhead needed to develop robust, fast-running code, and to provide leverage to convince the ALTRIOS team that we should use Rust, I convinced my supervisor to let me take the risk of spending ~100 hours to port FASTSim from Python to Rust, which turns out to have been the best career gamble I've even taken.
 After about 3 weeks of sustained hard effort, I had FASTSim mostly ported to Rust, to the point of being able to demonstrate 100 to 300 times speedup relative to base Python (CPU time about 5 orders of magnitude faster than simulation time!) and show that we had a solution to the parallelization shortcomings of numba mentioned above.

 Now, both FASTSim and ALTRIOS do all the CPU- and memory-intensive efforts in Rust and much of the post-processing and lighter peripheral features in Python.